RazvanNasca/SOA-microfrontends/README.md

 3. Docker Compose

 From the root project, run the following commands:
-1.	docker-compose build
+1.	`docker-compose build`
-2.	docker-compose up
+2.	`docker-compose up`

-Than open your browser and navigate `"http://localhost:3000"`
+Than open your browser and navigate `http://localhost:3000`